 The film is narrated by Morgan Freeman, and I have a particular fondness for narrated movies, which is probably why I like much of the noir genre.

 This is a weird movie by Hollywood standards.
-It's the story of a professional "cleaner" (assassin) Leon, played by veteran French actor Jean Reno, an expansion of a role from Luc Besson's earlier french-language film "Nikita".
+It's the story of a professional assassin Leon, played by veteran French actor Jean Reno, an expansion of a role from Luc Besson's earlier french-language film "Nikita".
 Leon unwillingly adopts the daughter of a drug dealer (Natalie Portman) whose whole family has been murdered by a crazed and corrupt DEA agent played by Gary Oldman.
-This was Natalie Portman's first big role, at only 12, and she is extremely good.
+This was Natalie Portman's first big role, at only 12, and she is surprisingly good.
 Gary Oldman also gets mentioned in dispatches, if only for having cornered the market in psychotic loons.
-The movie, while having its fair share of violent action, is really about the relationship between the killer and his surrogate daughter, who asks him to train her as a cleaner so she can take revenge for the murder of her family.
+The movie, while having its fair share of violent action, is really about the relationship between the killer and his surrogate daughter, who asks him to train her so she can take revenge for the murder of her family.
 Two things troubled the studio, and those two reasons are why they hacked 26 minutes (!) out of the middle of the film for U.S. theatrical release:

-Oh - by the way - you should also see Nikita, but for Gods sake watch it in the original french with subtitles.
+Oh - by the way - you should also see Nikita, but for God's sake watch it in the original french with subtitles.
 The English language scene-for-scene remake "Assassin", whilst not a genuinely bad movie, isn't a patch on the stylish original.
 It's got Bridget Fonda though, so your time isn't entirely wasted.